 Aside from the strong dark roast they are known for (they also offer a medium, although you will find no light roast here), there are some really creative mocha specialties to enjoy.
 Chocolate lovers must try the Dark Skies Mocha, a simple mixture of dark chocolate and espresso shots which will keep you coming back for more.

-If you prefer to keep it more simple, you cannot go wrong with their perfectly brewed Americano, which is always made to perfection.
+If you prefer to keep it simple, you cannot go wrong with their perfectly brewed Americano, which is always made to perfection.
 It’s by far the best tasting Americano in town: smooth, flavorful, with never a hint of burnt or bitter flavor.
 Late for the Train is one of the few places in town where there is no need to add extra espresso shots as they already have the water/espresso ratio set up just right.

 If you want to try something a bit different while in town, check out the Spicy Fireman’s Mocha, a hot drink with a double shot of espresso mixed with cocoa, vanilla, almonds, and Mexican Chili spices.

 Tea, iced drinks, chai lattes, and a few signature drinks round out the menu.
-The food menu is limited to a few pre-made burritos, pastries, and treats.
+The food menu is limited to a few premade burritos, pastries, and treats.
 Although, I must say the breakfast burritos are pretty tasty: the perfect mini carb boost before any area hike.

 The pricing is a bit high here, although you do get what you pay for.
 The drinks are higher quality and always consistent.